-Doubtist Books is a publishing and media company set up to fund, print, distribute and market the poetry of Alexander Velky.
-It is wholly owned by the Landskerian Art Factory.
+Doubtist Books is a publishing and media company based in the Glorious Kingdom of Landskeria, an unrecogognized micronation enclaved within West Wales.
+It was originally set up to fund, print, distribute and market the poetry of Alexander Velky, but has since branched out into various multimedia enterprises.
+It is a wholly owned subsidiary of the Landskerian Art Factory.

-Doubtist Books published Alexander’s first book, “Mistaken for art or rubbish” in 2013, under the “Alexander Velky Has Doubts” label.
-It was crowdfunded via Kickstarter and contained 33 poems, none of which had been published elsewhere, or submitted to anyone else, or entered for any competitions.
-The book sold a little over 100 copies and received two negative reviews.
-A performance of a poem from the collection (entitled “The box“) was shortlisted in a competition run by Scotland’s international poetry festival, the StAnza 2014 online slam in summer 2014.
-Every other poem from the book was similarly performed and uploaded to the Doubtist YouTube channel.
+Doubtist Books published “Mistaken for art or rubbish” in 2013, under the “Alexander Velky Has Doubts” label.
+It was crowdfunded via Kickstarter and contained 33 poems, none of which had been published elsewhere, or previously submitted to anybody else for consideration.
+The book received two negative reviews and a performance of a poem from the collection (entitled “The box“) was shortlisted in a competition run by Scotland’s international poetry festival, the StAnza 2014 online slam in summer 2014.
+Every poem from the book was performed and uploaded to the Doubtist YouTube channel.

 Has Doubts Volume 2: “Rhymes for all times” followed in 2015.
-Doubtist Books turned to Kickstarter again for funding, but this time a few poems had outings in advance.
-“John Simpson’s Burka” was shortlisted by Glyn Maxwell in the 2013 Live Canon international poetry competition and published in the subsequent anthology.
+This was also crowd-funded; but this time three poems had outings in advance.
+“John Simpson’s Burka” was shortlisted by Glyn Maxwell in the 2013 Live Canon international poetry competition and published in that year’s anthology.
 “Sonnets from the corners of the map” achieved the same in 2014.
-“Kuzka’s mother” was shortlisted in the 2014 Poetic Republic Poetry Prize, a sadly defunct competition which was judged democratically by all entrants.
-Alexander launched the book with a performance and an open-mic evening at a pub in London on December 1, 2015.
-During the performance of the poem “Landskeria“, named after the micronation comprising Alexander’s home in West Wales, Alexander declared independence from the UK.
-This declaration went largely unnoticed, although was mentioned briefly in the Pembrokeshire Herald.
-This second book sold a little under 100 copies.
+“Kuzka’s mother” was shortlisted in the 2014 Poetic Republic Poetry Prize, a sadly defunct competition which was (uniquely) judged democratically by all entrants.
+Alexander launched the book with a one-off performance and an open-mic evening at a pub in London on December 1, 2015.
+During the performance of the poem “Landskeria“, named after the micronation comprising Alexander’s home in West Wales, he declared independence from the UK.
+This declaration went largely unnoticed, but was mentioned briefly in the Pembrokeshire Herald.